CaioMonsorez/CaioMonsorez/README.md

 ### Hi there, I'm Caio Monsorez  👋

+With 7 years old i started my career at "Operator IBMx486", YEES!
+My First interation with a computer since OSWin96.
+Well, i'm graduate Technic Industrial IT 10 years after!
+For 3 years learned Delphi, Pascal, Visual Basic, DreamWeaver and everything about hardwares and yours archtectures fisicals and logics.
+Im work with Technic Suporte IT, Project Manager, Quality Services with best practices ITIL and today i discover what loveeeeee all types languages and wanna to dedicate my time with coding and all about languages!!

 <!--
 **CaioMonsorez/CaioMonsorez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.